 How Paralegals Support Attorneys in Case Preparation

-Conducting Legal Research
+Conducting Thorough Legal Research

 Organizing Case Files and Documents

-Assisting with Document Review and Discovery
+Assisting with the Discovery Process

 Managing Deadlines and Court Filings

-Assisting with Witness Preparation
+Supporting Witness Preparation

 Drafting Legal Documents